 160 drops in a 10-ml bottle

-Fractionated coconut oil is used as a carrier oil, because it facilitates the absorption of other oils and has antiseptic and disinfectant properties.
+Liquid coconut oil is used as a carrier oil, because it facilitates the absorption of other oils and provides antiseptic and disinfectant properties.

 HOW TO USE: Drop 5-10 oil drops into one quart of your made-for-enema coffee solution.
 Alternatively, if you don't have time to take a coffee enema or enema series, use 5-10 drops in a coconut oil suppository.

 How To Make Essential Oil Suppositories